Coax Your Creativity Out of Hiding

 How does it work?

-- The first step is simple — as well as optional: Send me a note using the form at the bottom of this page.
+- Send me a note using the form at the bottom of this page.
 Tell me a little about you.
 I’ll respond and we will set up a time for a 15-minute chat, to give you an opportunity to ask me your questions and decide if working with me is a good fit.

 “Private consults with Jena are like having tea with your Higher Self: The one who knows.
 The one who has your back.
 The one who believes in you.
 And the one who keeps track of your goals.” ~ Emily Cox Sinagra

 I’m currently revamping my coaching packages and offerings.
 For now, you may sign up for a single session below.

 Or drop me a line, and together, we’ll decide on a coaching approach that will best support your writing + life.

 This could mean a one-time Discovery Session ($360) where we dive deep into where you are and where you’re headed.
 It could mean exploring a combination of writing groups, prompts, and coaching, No matter what, we’ll co-create a customized plan based on your budget and schedule.

 We can also meet on an a la carte basis anytime.